Singapore Craft Beer Bars: The Only Guide & Map You Need

 Mon – Wed: 11.30 a.m. – 11 p.m.; Thu – Sat: 11.30 a.m. – 12 a.m.; Sun 11.30 p.m. – 8 p.m.

 To find the entrance, look out for a neon burger sign on the back alley closer to Gemmill Lane.
-Besides the famous (and pricey) burgers from New York, there are 18 taps of craft beer.
-Expect half- and full pints of Stone, Shiga Kogen plus beers you won’t find anywhere else in Singapore like Hair of the Dog and The Bruery.
-It can be extreme sometimes when the menu is dominated by stronger imperial IPAs and stouts with prices to match (plus GST and service charge).
-Still good fun if your wallet allows you to try something very different.
+Besides the New York outlet’s burgers, there are 18 taps of craft beer.
+Expect half- and full pints of Stone, Shiga Kogen, Pilsner Urquell and others you won’t find on tap anywhere else in Singapore.
+Hair of the Dog and The Bruery have made appearances, as have some Cloudwater and Omnipollo specials.
+The menu is sometimes dominated by stronger imperial IPAs and stouts with prices to match (plus GST and service charge).
+Still good fun if your wallet allows you to be extra-adventurous.

 21A Boon Tat Street

 Mon – Sat: 5 p.m. – 12 a.m.
 (Opens at 3 p.m. on Fri; closed on public holidays)

 Freehouse is on the second floor of a shophouse (stairs only) that’s a stone’s throw from Lau Pa Sat.
 It’s a reliable place to find a few beers from New Zealand and Australia, and they almost always have a cider on one of the 16 taps.
 Beer is served in 10-oz middies, 16-oz pints and flights of four 5-oz glasses.
 There’s also a selection of cans and bottles in the fridge and fusion pub grub (think cereal fried frog legs, fries with ssamjang and Indian-inspired burgers).

 55 Keong Saik Road, #01-01